miguelmota/arraybuffer-mime/README.md

 # arraybuffer-mime

-> Prepends fixed length byte to indicate mime type of ArrayBuffer.
+> Prepends fixed length byte array to indicate mime type of the ArrayBuffer.

 # Install